aledelorbe/Contador-de-Calorias-Backend/README.md

 ## Futuras mejoras

-Actualizar comentarios
+Despliegue en aws.

+Despliegue automatico usando jenkins.

 ----

 # Calorie Counter (Backend)

-The **Calorie Counter** project is a backend application developed using **Spring Boot** and **MongoDB**.
-Its purpose is to manage activities with information such as name, calories, and category, providing a REST API to perform CRUD operations (Create, Read, Update, and Delete) on these activities stored in a MongoDB database.
+The **Calorie Counter** project is a backend application built with **Spring Boot** and **MongoDB**.
+Its main purpose is to manage activities with information such as name, calories, and category, providing a REST API to perform CRUD operations (Create, Read, Update, and Delete) on activities stored in a MongoDB database.

 ## Technologies Used

 - **Spring Boot**: Framework for building Java applications.
 This project uses version `3.4.0`.
-  - **Jakarta Validation**: For validating input data.
+  - **Jakarta Validation**: For input data validation.
 - **Java**: Main programming language.
 This project uses `JDK 17`.
-- **Maven**: For dependency management and project build.
+- **Maven**: For dependency management and project building.
 - **MongoDB**: NoSQL database used to store activities.
-- **Postman**: Used to simulate a client sending requests to the server and test the endpoints.
+- **Postman**: Used to simulate client requests and test API endpoints.
-- **JUnit**: Unit testing framework used to verify the correct behavior of methods.
+- **JUnit**: Unit testing framework used to verify method functionality.
 - **Mockito**: Mocking framework used to simulate dependencies and facilitate isolated unit testing.
+- **Swagger / OpenAPI**: Tool for documenting and interactively testing API endpoints.
+- **Docker**: Allows running the application in an isolated environment without manually configuring dependencies or versions.

 ## Features

 ### Endpoints

 Organized routes to interact with the activities.
 Supported operations:
 - List all activities.
-    - Get a specific activity by its ID.
+- Retrieve a specific activity by its ID.
 - Create new activities by providing the name, category, and calorie count.
 - Update existing activities.
 - Delete individual activities.
-    - Server reset: Deletes all activities from the database.
+- Server reset: deletes all activities from the database.

 ### Database Manager

-- Integration with MongoDB for data manipulation.
+- Integrated with MongoDB for data handling.
-- The NoSQL database contains a single collection that manages the activity information.
+- The NoSQL database has a single collection that manages activity information.

 ### Validations

-The following validations are enforced:
+The following validations are applied:
-    - The **name** and **category** attributes must not be empty or contain only whitespace.
+- The **name** and **category** fields cannot be empty or contain only whitespace.
 - The **calories** attribute must be greater than zero.

 ### Design Patterns

-- The **MVC** architectural design pattern is used to separate the code into different layers.
+- The project follows the **MVC (Model-View-Controller)** architectural pattern to separate code into distinct layers.

+### Docker

+This project uses Docker to create an isolated and reproducible runtime environment, ensuring consistent behavior across different systems.

+Relevant files:

+- `Dockerfile`: Defines the base image and how the project environment is built.
+- `docker-compose.yml`: Orchestrates the services (API and database) to simplify local execution.
+- `.env`: Contains environment variables used by Docker (not included in the repository for security reasons).

 ## Project Structure

 ### Application Source Code

 - `controllers/`: Contains classes that handle HTTP requests and define the API endpoints.
-- `services/`: Contains classes with business logic.
+- `services/`: Contains business logic classes.
-- `repositories/`: Contains interfaces that extend from a base interface for data handling.
+- `repositories/`: Contains interfaces that extend data-handling repositories.
-- `entities/`: Contains classes mapped to the corresponding collections in the database.
+- `entities/`: Contains classes mapped to their corresponding MongoDB collections.

 ### Test Code

-- `controllers/`: Contains test classes that validate the behavior of the controller methods.
+- `controllers/`: Contains test classes validating controller method behavior.
-- `services/`: Includes test classes to verify the correct functionality of service methods.
+- `services/`: Contains test classes verifying service layer functionality.
 - `data/`: Stores mock data classes used during test execution.

 ## Demo

-You can view a demo of the project at the following link: [Calorie Counter](https://deft-kataifi-58f6e5.netlify.app/).
+You can view a demo of the project here: [Calorie Counter](https://deft-kataifi-58f6e5.netlify.app/).

 **Note:** The demo is for presentation purposes only and is not connected to the backend.

 ## Future Improvements

-Update comments
+- Deployment on AWS.
+- Automated deployment using Jenkins.